DennisFaucher/simplemde/README.md

 # SimpleMDE Note Editor

-This project is a mobile-friendly note editor built using the SimpleMDE editor.
+This project is a mobile-friendly note editor built using the SimpleMDE editor and CoPilot.
 It allows users to create, edit, and manage notes with a clean and intuitive interface.

 ![SimpleMDE Readme](https://github.com/user-attachments/assets/0a2e18d7-d642-44b2-830f-ab205b60fbb4)